-Aussie shoppers typically spend an average of $338 on vacuum cleaners and $150 on steam mops.
-Some of the top-rated brands from our customer satisfaction research on both subjects include Bosch, Dyson, Miele, Bissell, Vax and Black & Decker.
+Aussie shoppers typically spend an average of $350 on vacuum cleaners and $130 on steam mops, according to our research.
 We’ve provided you with a list of models you might want to keep an eye on.

 This Bosch vacuum is boasted for its washable HEPA hygienic filter, potentially ideal for allergy sufferers.
 Other design features include four swivel wheels for confident movability, an 8m cord with an automatic cable rewind and electronic variable suction control.

-Dyson is known for its unique vacuum designs and technology, and when it comes to barrel vacuums the Dyson Cinetic Big Ball vacuum ($699 RRP) with 250AW of suction power might just be one to consider.
-Its main selling point is its manoeuvrability, with the design allowing the vacuum to maintain an upright position as well as provide quick changes in direction with the independently rotating wheels.
+Dyson is known for its unique vacuum designs and technology, and when it comes to cordless stick vacuums, the Dyson V7 model ($599 RRP) with 30 minutes of run-time might just be one to consider.
+Its main selling point is its remapped electronic motor and two tiers of cyclone chambers claiming to deliver powerful suction.

 Steam Mop Sales

 Bissell aims to provide innovative solutions and offers a wide range of steam mops to choose from.
 An advantage of steam mops is that they use the power of steam to sanitise floors, so they won’t require chemical cleaners.
-The Bissell 23V8F steam mop is fairly lightweight, weighing.1kg and features 500ml tank capacity.
+The Bissell 1977F Symphony unit combines a pet vacuum with a steam cleaner, giving you two appliances in one.
+It’s fairly lightweight, weighing 4.8kg.